Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Conclusions

 In addition, we have also considered two other scenarios to obtain noise-averaged return rates.
 In these cases we are always working with pure states and individual noise realizations can show DQPTs because they correspond to unitary evolutions of pure states.
 However, the times at which DQPTs do occur are not coherent between different realizations.
 As a result, a noise averaging will always smooth out DQPTs also in these alternative approaches.

-Overall, we have shown that there are no surprises and that previous results on the fate of DQPTs in the presence of finite temperatures or dissipation remain valid \cite{SedlmayrFleischhauerSirker,JafariSirker}.
-As might have been expected on general physical grounds, averaging over noise always does smooth out dynamical quantum phase transitions.
+Overall, we have shown that the chosen protocol cannot answer the question how noise affects DQPTs because it is insensitive to decoherence and have discussed alternative protocols where decoherence is taken into account.
+As might have been expected on general physical grounds, averaging over noise then always does smooth out dynamical quantum phase transitions showing that the sharp transitions observed in Ref.~\cite{Ansari25} are artefacts of an unsuitable protocol.

-The results in Ref.~\cite{Ansari25} do suggest that sharp dynamical quantum phase transitions can exist even in noisy environments which would not only be important from a fundamental point of view but would also be potentially relevant for quantum information applications.
-We therefore believe that it is important to correct the record given the potential implications of the original claim.

 \acknowledgments The author acknowledges support by the National Science and Engineering Research Council of Canada (NSERC) via the Discovery Grants program.